Actually, no. It's going to be spoiler free. (Devilish smile)

 Inverted in the Dead Space series.
 Over the course of 3 games, Isaac is backstabbed by no less than 5 different characters.

-As mentioned above, the Trope Namer: The Last Days Of FOXHOUND, being a Metal Gear Solid-based webcomic, plays Ocelot's betrayal habit for laughs, explaining that he has an actual disease called Chronic Backstabbing Disorder and needs an inhaler-like device to suppress it temporarily.
-In the meantime, woe betide anyone who bends down to pick up a nickel in his presence (as Liquid found out).
+As mentioned above, the trope namer is from The Last Days of FOXHOUND, a Metal Gear Solid-based webcomic.
+In it, Ocelot's betrayal habit is played for laughs, explaining that he has an actual disease called Chronic Backstabbing Disorder and needs an inhaler-like device to suppress it temporarily.
+In the meantime, woe betide anyone who bends down to pick up a penny in his presence (as Liquid Snake found out).

 It appears that the Defense Secretary, Jim Houseman suffers it too.